• Skip to main content

 Leave them to soak overnight or for a minimum of 12 hours.
 Then drain and rinse them well before use.

-Next, we just need to chop up the onion and garlic in the Thermomix, then add in all the other ingredients and mix it up.
+To make the falafel, we start by chopping up the onion and garlic in the Thermomix, then you simply add in all the other ingredients and mix it up.

 Ingredients for falafels in Thermomix bowl